unirgy/convertm1m2/README.md

   * JS/CSS conversion to jQuery and new M2 themes
   * Code optimizations and logic improvements
   * etc.

+> NOTE: this script will not produce fully working code.
+A developer will have to manually go over each resulting file and test/fix it by hand.

 ## Current status